RikaIljina/PP5/README.md

 ### Code Testing

-The code was tested with [CI Python Linter] https://pep8ci.herokuapp.com/#
+The code was partly tested with [CI Python Linter](https://pep8ci.herokuapp.com/#), partly manually.

 ## Bugs and Issues

+There are no known bugs at this time.

 ## Deployment